AFamiliarQueasySensation/EcomSite/README.md

 # Shopify Front ENd

-A Project that was made for my group project class, but has been killed to do my teacher, might continue in the future
+A Project that was made for my group project class, but my teacher.... might continue in the future
 ![image](https://github.com/user-attachments/assets/29394389-149a-437a-a852-f0ff0ac4e9a1)